RajPandya737/WealthWise/README.md

 The front server should now be running, navigate the link in the terminal ([http://localhost:3000](http://localhost:3000/)) and you should see a screen that is not an error page.

 If you have reached this point, you have successfully set up the project and are ready to start contributing.
+Currently we are not using docker, however, we may do so in the future